 RAN # and Start Time

-At the start of each registration advising period, your adviser will email you your Registration Access Number (RAN).
+At the start of each registration advising period, your advisor will email you your Registration Access Number (RAN).
 Your registration start date and time will be listed in AccessPlus in the “Current Stdnt Info” tab.

-Unless you are currently in your first semester at Iowa State or a graduating senior, you are not required to meet with your academic adviser.
+Unless you are currently in your first semester at Iowa State or a graduating senior, you are not required to meet with your academic advisor.
 However, if you would like to set up an appointment, please schedule your appointment about ONE week before your start date, not several weeks ahead of time.